Academic IELTS Writing task 1 Sample 102 - Stages and equipment used in the cement-making process, and how cement is used to produce concrete

 The two diagrams illustrate the cement-making process.
 We can see from the given illustration that cement is manufactured first, and then it's used in the concrete production.

 In the first diagram, we can see that limestone is the raw material with which clay added.
 Firstly, the two materials are crushed to form the powder.
 Then this powder passes through a mixer and a heater through which the powder is exposed to flame.
-The powder now is in the form of paste.
+The powder now is in the form of a paste.
 This paste is grinded to be cement to pass through the last process; packing in bags.

 (Submitted by Abdullah Hassan)